rwieruch/blog_robinwieruch_content/react-context-api.md

 +++
-title = "Exploring the React Context API with Provider and Consumer" description = "React's Context API is a powerful feature for passing props down the component tree without the need to tell components in between about them.
+title = "React's Context API explained: Provider and Consumer" description = "React's Context API is a powerful feature for passing props down the component tree without the need to tell components in between about them.
 React's context creates a Provider and Consumer component that enable us to use this powerful feature ..." date = "2018-03-31T13:50:46+02:00" tags = ["React", "JavaScript"]